 As I continued to think, I wanted to take the quote one step further.
 I agree that my main focus of life and work is, at the moment, trying to become something that I was not at the beginning but I got thinking about whether I should become this new ‘being’.

-Could it be possible that we are trying to become something that we either was not destined to be or that we don’t have the skills or intellect to become.
+Could it be possible that we are trying to become something that we either were not destined to be or that we don’t have the skills or intellect to become?
 Imposter syndrome is a phrase I hear a lot, but it is not about pretending to be something but more about actually becoming something.
 If we are moving towards a role that is different from our beginning but a role that we don’t have the skills to become, the journey is going to be fraught and full of tension.
-It might make for an interesting journey, but it would also be a struggle and might mean that we fail to reach our end point.
+It might make for an interesting journey, but it would also be a struggle and might mean that we fail to reach our endpoint.

 As I continue to read the book, my understanding of what a unique person Foucault was is increasing.
 Whether he will make an appearance in my final thesis I am not certain but I am aware that he has already contributed to my current thinking and possible transformation.